pat-nel87/pat-nel87.github.io/content/blog/blog-post-1.md

 Building the blog!
 So here I am, writing a blog about building a blog...
-I recently launched my personal site, powered by Hugo a blazing-fast static site generator written in Go. it’s simple, it’s efficient, and you can quickly generate an entire static site.
+I recently launched my personal site, powered by Hugo a blazing-fast static site generator written in Go.
+It’s simple, it’s efficient, and you can quickly generate an entire static site.

 In this post, I’ll walk you through how I set everything up, from installing Hugo to picking a theme that didn’t make my site look like it was designed in 1998.
-So if you’re thinking about starting your own blog stick around.
-Let’s break down how this all works, one recursive blog post at a time.

 ## Why Hugo and Go? 🚀

 I chose Hugo for the same reason I choose black coffee and CLI tools.. it’s fast, simple, and gets the job done.
 This thing is so fast, I could rebuild my entire site in the time it takes WordPress to load a settings page.

-But let’s be honest—the real reason I went with Hugo?

-{{< svg logo="go" text="Powered by Go" styling="inline-block">}}

-I’ve been looking for ways to dive deeper into Go, and what better way than by making my own blog?
+I’m always looking for ways to dive deeper into Go, and what better way than by making my own blog with a Go powered framework?
 Plus, as someone who lives and breathes DevOps, automation, and infrastructure-as-code, Hugo fits into my workflow perfectly.
 No databases, no bloated UI, just markdown, git, and lightning-fast builds